nextauthjs/adapters/packages/sequelize/README.md

 ## Updating the database schema

-By default, the sequelize adapter will create the necessary tables, foreign keys and indexes in your database.
-In production, best practice is to create the [required tables](https://next-auth.js.org/adapters/models) in your database via [migrations](https://sequelize.org/master/manual/migrations.html).
+In development, the sequelize adapter will create the necessary tables, foreign keys and indexes in your database.
+In production, synchronization is disabled.
+Best practice is to create the [required tables](https://next-auth.js.org/adapters/models) in your database via [migrations](https://sequelize.org/master/manual/migrations.html).

 In development, if you do not want the adapter to automatically create tables, you are able to pass `{ synchronize: false }` as the second option to `SequelizeAdapter` to disable this behavior:

 ```js
 import NextAuth from "next-auth"